 Disclaimer: All recognizable of Harry Potter belongs to J.K.
 Rowling.
 The song, Caledonia, belongs to the following: Dougie McLean, Celtic Thunder.
 O' Children belongs to Nick Cave.

-Note: The story will follow through Harry Potter Book 5, 6 and 7.
+Note: The story will follow through Harry Potter Book 5, 6 and 7 but is AU.

 Caledonia Lilia Snape

 Supposedly, there was another mirror, much like the Mirror of Erised, but this one showed parallel universe.
 It would've been called The Mirror of Efillellarap, a mirror that showed you your life in a different event.
 At a chance, if Harry Potter happened to come across such a mirror, he would see different outcomes of his life if choices made differently.

 The story took place when he took a glance into the mirror and learned not only he made a different choice, but his mother did too, and it leads to a fascinating result.

 "I don't know if you could see the change that has come over me…" Harry sighed and switched to a different station on his portable radio.
 He wasn't in the mood to listen to any music, especially that one.
 The first line was more than enough to remind him what was happening to him that very night.
 He didn't want to listen to the rest of the song, afraid it would reveal his future like a scary bug-eyed seer had done with his life up to now.

 He lifted the parchment in his hand, its edge beginning to yellow with age and the ink in beautiful loopy writing stood out.
 It had not arrived by the owl or by the person but appeared like magic out of thin air in front of him at the stroke of midnight.